Return of Title IV Funds Policy

-Dropping classes can affect your eligibilty to receive current and future financial aid.
+Dropping classes can affect your eligibility to receive current and future financial aid.
 It is important to know and follow the appropriate processes and procedures for withdraw.
 It is recommended that you consult with a Financial Aid Counselor prior to dropping classes to ensure you will not owe funds back, and discuss how your future eligibility is affected.

 Federal regulations require Henderson Community College (HCC) to recalculate a students eligibility for federal financial aid funds the student has earned when the student completely withdraws or fails to earn a passing grade in all classes from an institution during the semester in which they began attendance.